Composite resin restorations (Tooth colored restoration)

 What is Teeth Bonding?

-Composite bonding is the application of a tooth-coloured composite resin (plastic) to repair a decayed, chipped, fractured or discoloured tooth.
-Unlike veneers, which are manufactured in a laboratory and require a customised mould to achieve the proper fit, composite can be done in a single visit.
+Composite bonding is the application of a tooth-colored composite resin (plastic) to repair a decayed, chipped, fractured, or discolored tooth.
+Unlike veneers manufactured in a laboratory and require a customized mold to achieve the proper fit, composite can be done in a single visit.

 What is it used for?

 Composite bonding is among the easiest and least expensive dental procedures.
 The composite resin used in bonding can be shaped and polished to match the surrounding teeth.
-Most often, composite filling is used for cosmetic purposes to improve the appearance of a discoloured or chipped tooth.
-It also can be used to close spaces between teeth, to make teeth look longer or to change the shape or colour of teeth.
+Most often, a composite filling is used for cosmetic purposes to improve the appearance of a discolored or chipped tooth.
+It also can be used to close spaces between teeth, to make teeth look longer, or to change the shape or color of teeth.